-It’s not a secret anymore that video is here to stay.
+It’s no secret anymore that video is here to stay.
 The usage and consumption of video content are set to increase even more in 2019.
 Why?
-Because it’s hard to avoid the fact that 87% of marketers are using video and not only that, 83% of them say that video gives them a good ROI.
+Because it’s hard to avoid the fact that 87% of marketers are using video with 83% of them saying that video provides their company with a positive ROI.

 Sounds great right?
 Not so fast.
-The challenge is how you could cut through all the noise and competition and really create a great video that impacts your audience (though we can totally help with that.
-Just drop us a line) and the same occurs with Email marketing, as it is the most effective channel, especially for B2B marketers, everybody is using it.
+The challenge is how to cut through all the noise and competition and really create a great video that impacts your audience.
+The the same occurs with email marketing, as it is the most effective channels, especially for B2B marketers.

 Still, the truth is email helps videos gain exposure, and videos help email get opened, read, and clicked.

 Video Production: An Effective Tactic To Stand Out

 Using interactive video content in your email marketing is proved to be an effective tactic to stand out from thousands of emails your prospects probably get every day.

 Video has an undeniable impact on email KPIs including:

 - Boost open rates by 19%.

 - Reduce unsubscribes by 26%.